Jithsaavvy/Serving-federated-trained-models-using-tensorflow-serving-and-docker/README.md

 The project is an amalgamation of **research** (federated training and comparison with normal training), **development** (data preprocesing, model training etc.) and **deployment** (model serving).
 Nowadays, the requirement to deploy and deliver any machine learning models has become a top priority in the industry.

 [Federated learning](https://en.wikipedia.org/wiki/Federated_learning) is a machine learning technique that trains an algorithm across multiple decentralized edge devices or servers locally without exchanging the data.
 This works in contrast to traditional machine learning techniques that are centralized, uploading data from all sources to centralized server for training.
 It addresses serious isssues like data privacy etc.
-For the sake of simplicity and demonstration, `deep Convolutional neural network` is trained on `MNIST` dataset in both federated and non-federated way.
+For the sake of simplicity and demonstration, `deep Convolutional Neural Network (convnet)` is trained on `MNIST` dataset in both federated and non-federated way.
 Training an MNIST model is quite simple, but how does it work when trained using federated learning and compare to conventional training? **Well**, the answer is what the project exemplifies.

 [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) is a high-performance serving system for machine learning models which is designed for production environments.
 It makes it easy to deploy new algorithms and models with the same server architecture and APIs.
 For more information, click [here](https://www.tensorflow.org/tfx/tutorials/serving/rest_simple).
 [Docker](https://www.docker.com/) eases the developers to package applications or software which can be easily reproduced on another machine.
 It uses containers to pack any applications with its dependencies to deploy in another environment.